Jonathan2251/lbd/_sources/gpu.rst.txt

   * - SIMD Thread (run by SIMD Processor)
     - Warp (run by Streaming Multiprocessor, SM)
     - Each SIMD Processor has 16 SIMD Threads.
-    - Each SIMD Processor has Memory:Local Memory as :numref:`gpu-mem`.
-Local Memory is shared by the SIMD Lanes within a multithreaded SIMD Processor, but this memory is not shared between multithreaded SIMD Processors.
-      Warp has it's own PC and may map to one whole function or part of function.
-Compiler and run time may assign them to the same Warp or different Warps [#Quantitative-gpu-warp]_.
+    - Each SIMD processor includes local memory, as in :numref:`gpu-mem`.
+Local memory is shared among SIMD lanes within a SIMD processor but not across different SIMD processors.
+A warp has its own PC and may correspond to a whole function or part of a function.
+Compiler and runtime may assign functions to the same or different warps [#Quantitative-gpu-warp]_.
   * - SIMD Lane
     - Cuda Thread
     - Each SIMD Thread has 16 Lanes..
     - A vertical cut of a thread of SIMD instructions corresponding to one element executed by one SIMD Lane.
 It is a vector instruction with processing 16-elements.
-SIMD Lane registers: each Lane has its TLR (Thread Level Registers) which is allocated from Register file (32768 x 32-bit) by SM as :numref:`sm`.
+SIMD Lane registers: each Lane has its TLR (Thread Level Registers) allocated from Register file (32768 x 32-bit) by SM as :numref:`sm`.
   * - Chime
     - Chime
     - Each SIMD Lane has 2 chimes.
-    - One clock rate of rest of chip executes 2 data elements on two Cuda-core as :numref:`sm`.
+    - One clock rate of rest of chip executes 2 data elements on two Cuda-core as in :numref:`sm`.
-      Vector length is 32 (32 elements).
-SIMD Lanes is 16.
-Chime is 2.
+      Vector length is 32 (32 elements), SIMD Lanes = 16.
+Chime = 2.
-      This ALU clock cycles, also known as “ping pong” cycles.
+      Chimes refer to ALU cycles that run in "ping-pong" mode.
       As :numref:`grid` for the later Fermi-generation GPUs.

 Vertex unit
 ~~~~~~~~~~~